Admission Criteria 2020-2021 and 2021-2022 (in order of priority):

 a) If any categories are oversubscribed then geographical proximity (as set out in category 7 above) will be used as a tie breaker.
 If the proximity value is equal then random allocation will be used as a tie-breaker.
 This will be carried out by an officer of Bolton Council independent to the school admission team

-b) The shortest walking route will be that determined by the Local Authority using only those public rights of way recognised within the measuring system.
-This will be measured using Routefinder, a computerised mapping system which uses the ordnance survey integrated network which measures from the point on the highway nearest to the centre of the home property and the designated main entrance to the school.
-In the event of a tie-break within a block of flats those living furthest from the communal entrance will be given priority.
+b) The remaining places will be offered to children who live nearest to the school.
+The distance will be measured in a straight line between the home address point to the designated main entrance to the school.
+In the event of a tie break within a block of flats those living furthest from the communal entrance will be given a priority.